corsairmarks/combined_silfae_revisited/mod/README.md

     * More Pop clothing selector refinements
     * Update special Dimensional Tearing technology to be unavailable for non-Horrorworm empires
     * Do not show the special Hollow Form ship in the previewer for non-Horrorworm empires
+* 3.0.1 Don't break the base game diplomacy rooms - fix is to name the new file to load _before_ the built-in file

 ## Source Code